spyderbat/eval/guidebook/src/lateral/outside.md

 cat payroll-app/Makefile
 ```

 Given the access on this machine, we could edit the `payroll-app` package to add a backdoor that we could access, and then push a new version of the package.
-Alternatively, we can set up a secondary backdoor method using netcat.
+Alternatively, we can set up a secondary backdoor method using Netcat.
 However, we will need to install it:

 If your machine is an Ubuntu-based OS: